The Fifth Estate (film): Criticism by Assange and WikiLeaks

-On January 24, 2013, Assange claimed during a presentation of the Sam Adams Award for Integrity in Intelligence—held at Oxford University—that he had read a version of the screenplay of the film, describing it as a "serious propaganda attack on WikiLeaks and the integrity of its staff", as a "lie built upon a lie", and as "fanning the flames for war on Iran".
+On January 24, 2013, Assange said during a presentation of the Sam Adams Award for Integrity in Intelligence—held at Oxford University—that he had read a version of the screenplay of the film, describing it as a "serious propaganda attack on WikiLeaks and the integrity of its staff", as a "lie built upon a lie", and as "fanning the flames for war on Iran".
 The opening scene was inside a putative military complex in Iran and nuclear symbols could be seen.
 Birgitta Jónsdóttir told the WikiLeaks official Twitter account, "the Iran scene has been written out, plus the name has been changed.
 Come with constructive ideas how to improve it".
 Birgitta also tweeted that Assange does not possess the latest version of the script.

-Julian Assange has described the film as a "massive propaganda attack".
+Julian Assange described the film as a "massive propaganda attack".
 WikiLeaks criticised both books on which the film was based as "inaccurate and libellous".
 WikiLeaks said that the film was "careful to avoid most criticism of US foreign policy actually revealed by WikiLeaks" and covered "almost none of the evidence WikiLeaks published ... of serious abuses within the US military and the State Department".
 It said the film contained fabrications which had the effect of obscuring the benefits of WikiLeaks' releases and demonising Assange.

-Since Assange had been living inside the Ecuadorian embassy in London under diplomatic asylum, he and Cumberbatch reportedly communicated via email during filming.
+Assange contacted Cumberatch via email during filming to ask him to withdraw from the film.
+Cumberbatch said of Assange, "No matter how you cut it, he's done us a massive service, to wake us up to the zombielike way we absorb our news."